Talent Development and Engagement

-Results-based goals – we established individualized, results-based goals that align with our core business levers towards long-term value creation, quality of execution and risk management.
+Results-based goals – we establish individualized, results-based goals that align with our core business levers towards long-term value creation, quality of execution and risk management.

-Competencies – we defined clear competencies that we believe are important to execute our strategies.
+Competencies – we define clear competencies that we believe are important to execute our strategies.

 Individual development plans – we work with our employees to align their aspirations with business needs.
 Through these plans, we support employee career growth initiatives consistent with organizational objectives.
 We also provide third-party training programs and on-the-job training.

 We offer progressive compensation packages, comprised of a balance between fixed and variable remuneration programs and competitive pension, savings and benefits programs.

 We engage employees through communications, training, awareness sessions, as well as employee activities.